 In the video demo and article about Postfix for Cloud Server using Gmail SMTP, you’ll learn:

 - What is Postfix and how to change the hostname

 - How to install Postfix and configure with Gmail SMTP

 - How to send a test email in Postfix

 - Changing the Display Full Name in Gmail and retest sending

 Everyone needs security, so d the online website and blogs.
 Since Google has started considering the security certificate as a search engine ranking factor, a lot of webmasters have upgraded to a secured connection.

-Let’s Encrypt is one of secured connection certificate provider, and guess what?
+Let’s Encrypt is one of the secured connection certificate providers, and guess what?
 It’s absolutely free and forever.
 Unlike other premium SSL certificate provider who charges hefty money, LetsEncrypt provides the Secured Socket Layer certificated for free.

 Head over to this detailed article on how to get a free SSL certificate from Let’s Encrypt, and you can also watch the below video tutorial on certbot program.